 What has 14 generators, dozens of panels and hundreds of feet of cable?
 One serious temporary power solution.
-When SemCAMS, one of Alberta’s largest licensed sour gas processors, was planning the 2017 shutdown of their K3 facility in Fox Creek, Alberta, they trusted Trinity Power to provide the temporary power — and we delivered.
+When one of Alberta’s largest licensed sour gas processors, was planning the 2017 shutdown of their K3 facility in Northern Alberta, they trusted Trinity Power to provide the temporary power — and we delivered.

-With four gas processing facilities in Western Canada, a licensed capacity of 1.5 billion cubic feet of gas per day and over 600 miles of natural gas transportation and gathering pipelines, SemCAMS is a big player in the Canadian natural gas industry.
+With several gas processing facilities in Western Canada, and a licensed capacity to the tune of billions of cubic feet of gas per day, this client is a big player in the Canadian natural gas industry.

 The shutdown, which is scheduled every five years, and takes 2 months to complete, provides the maintenance and upgrades that are necessary to keep the large sour gas processing plant operating safely, efficiently and profitably.
 Given the size and complexity of the facility, this project was no simple feat.

 On top of the trailers that were brought in for management and various trades, power was also needed for remote locations around the site, including the tank farms, main rack, motor control centres and several skids.
 There was also a camp for upper management located at the airport several kilometers off-site, where power was required for approximately 30 travel trailers as well as a washcart housing water heaters and washing machines and dryers.